beejjorgensen/bgc/src/bgc_part_7500_man_time.md

 * **`time_t`** holds a _calendar time_.
 This is an potentially opaque
-  numeric type that represents an absolute time that can be converted to UTC^[When you say GMT, unless you're talking specifically about the timezone and not the time, you probably mean "UTC".] or local time.
+  numeric type that represents an absolute time that can be converted to UTC^[When you say GMT, unless you're talking specifically about the time zone and not the time, you probably mean "UTC".] or local time.

 * **`struct tm`** holds a _broken-down time_.
 This has things like the day of the week, the day of the month, the hour, the minute, the